Angrezi Medium: Soundtrack

 This film's soundtrack is composed by Sachin–Jigar and Tanishk Bagchi. with lyrics written by Jigar Saraiya, Tanishk Bagchi and Priya Saraiya.

 The song Ek Zindagi is the remake of Ik Jindari, a song originally composed by Sachin–Jigar for the previous film Hindi Medium.

 The song Nachan Nu Jee Karda is the remake of popular Bhangra number Nachna Onda Nahin after Tum Bin 2.

 The song Laadki is the remake of the song, originally composed by Sachin–Jigar in the voice of Tanishkaa Sanghvi, Rekha Bhardwaj and Kirtidan Gadhvi.

 The song Kudi Nu Nachne De is a song celebrating women power.
 The song features a number of Bollywood actresses- Anushka Sharma, Katrina Kaif, Alia Bhatt, Janhvi Kapoor, Ananya Panday, Kriti Sanon and Kiara Advani.

 Marketing and release

-On 12 February 2020 Irrfan Khan shared an emotional message for his fans that he wouldn't be able to promote the film due to his ailing health.
+On 12 February 2020 Irrfan Khan shared an emotional message for his fans that he wouldn't be able to promote the film due to neuroendocrine cancer.
 The next day, the official trailer for the film was launched by Maddock Films.

 The film was released in India theatrically on 13 March 2020 and digitally on the streaming platform Disney+ Hotstar on 6 April 2020.